Persival-GmbH/standardized-co-simulation-demo/README.md

 ## Visualize the Simulated Data

-For visualizing the generated ASAM OSI trace files in combination with the entire 3D environment in ASAM OpenMATERIAL 3D format, we recomment to use the Persival Simspector.
+For visualizing the generated ASAM OSI trace files in combination with the entire 3D environment in ASAM OpenMATERIAL 3D format, we recommend to use the Persival Simspector.
 You can download a free 30-day trial version from the Persival website: https://www.persival.de/simspector.

 <img src="doc/images/Simspector.png" alt="Simspector" width="800">